University of the People review and FAQ

 What is the University of the People: the ultimate review and FAQ on UoPeople, i.e. the biggest diploma mill in the world

-On the other hand, University of the People claims not to be a diploma mill because "we do not give credit for relevant life experience".
-This explanation is trivial, because more than 95% of UoPeople.edu customers are students who don't have any "relevant life experience", so there is no need to take experience into consideration: it would even be counterproductive, because it would highlight their inexperience.
-Actually, UoPeople, which has no professors, uses more sophisticated tricks to "recognize experiences": for example, you can buy fake college credits from sophia.org, and then transfer them to UoPeople.
-Besides, "life experiences" are optional: a diploma mill may well only sell degrees for a fee — usually a few thousand dollars — which is exactly what the University of the People does.
-Considering that UoPeople.edu claims to have more than 100,000 paying students, it is plausible that University of the People is the biggest diploma mill in the world — though UoPeople's numbers should always be taken with a pinch of salt because they can't be verified by anyone and therefore they may well be invented: for instance, this authoritative source (WASC-WSCUC) states that UoPeople has 17,344 + 3,554 = 20,898 students, not 100,000+ as UoPeople claims… how ridiculous!
+On the other hand, the University of the People claims not to be a diploma mill because "we do not give credit for relevant life experience".
+This explanation is trivial because more than 95% of UoPeople.edu customers are students who don't have any "relevant life experience", so there is no need to take experience into consideration.
+In fact, it would even be counterproductive because it would highlight their inexperience.
+Actually, UoPeople, which has no professors, uses more sophisticated tricks to "recognize experiences": for example, you can buy college credits from sophia.org and then transfer them to UoPeople.
+Besides, "life experience" credits are optional: a diploma mill may simply sell degrees for a fee—usually a few thousand dollars—which is exactly what the University of the People does.
+Considering that UoPeople.edu claims to have more than 100,000 paying students, it is plausible that the University of the People is the biggest diploma mill in the world.
+However, UoPeople's numbers should always be taken with a grain of salt, as they cannot be verified by anyone and may well be fabricated.
+For instance, this authoritative source (WASC-WSCUC) states that UoPeople has 24,980 + 3,464 = 28,444 students, not 150,000+ as UoPeople claims… how ridiculous!

 UoPeople.edu undergraduate and graduate admission requirements and acceptance rate: 100% or more

-Many people from Africa and Asia send a fake high school diploma and get admitted, as long as they start paying: the first fee is $60, which is actually a lot of money in several developing countries, and the following ones are $120 each; the fees are the real admission requirements.
-University of the People claims this is not tuition but "administrative fees" — or occasionally "assessment fees" even if there is nothing to assess.
-Besides, you don't even have to understand English, because you can copy-paste random content generated by ChatGPT.
-It goes without saying that you can send a fake diploma from any country, as long as it has a nice fake stamp with a fake signature on it.
-This is why the title of this section is "100% or more": not only does UoPeople accept paying students having some kind of high school diploma, but it also accept paying students without a real high school diploma, thus exceeding the 100% threshold.
+Many people from Africa and Asia submit fake high school diplomas and get admitted, as long as they start paying.
+The first fee is $60, which is actually a significant amount in many developing countries, followed by subsequent payments of $120 each.
+In reality, these fees are the true admission requirements.
+The University of the People claims this is not tuition but rather "administrative fees"—or occasionally "assessment fees", even though there is nothing to assess.
+Furthermore, you don't even need to understand English, as you can simply copy and paste random content generated by ChatGPT.
+It goes without saying that you can submit a fake diploma from any country, as long as it has a convincing fake stamp and a forged signature.
+This is why the title of this section is "100% or more": not only does UoPeople accept paying students with some form of high school diploma, but it also admits students without a legitimate diploma, effectively exceeding the 100% threshold.

 An education revolution by eliminating professors and other useless old stuff